70Gage70/UlamMethod.jl/docs/src/advanced.md

 traj = UlamTrajectories(infile)
 ```

 Next we define our domain.
 We'll use `North_Atlantic_clipped_verts` here.
-For the binning, we'll use the default square covering with 760 polygons.
+For the binning, we'll use the default rectangle covering `"rec"` with 760 polygons.
 We'll also use the default `"data"` stochasticization algorithm.

 ```julia
 NA = UlamPolygon(North_Atlantic_clipped_verts)